11 NCERT CBSE Political Science 2 Freedom

 Explanation

-MCQ Understand Freedom of Expression
+MCQ Understand Mill's Reasons for Freedom of Expression

 Answer